pianity/redstone-smartweave-cache-bug/README.md

   transactions drops below 10, new ones starts to be processed, until the total of transactions sent is equal to 100.

-The expected result is that steps 4, 5 and 7 shows that the amount of tokens received by the address they were sent to is 100.
+The expected result is that steps 4, 5 and 7 show that the amount of tokens received by the address they were sent to is 100.
 However, the result yielded by step 5 doesn't match this expectation, which we believe is the illustration of the issue we're experimenting.